scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 - [@som-snytt](http://github.com/som-snytt) has code that looks like it works and does what this SLIP says it should
 - the next question is is this good enough?
 Does this need to be taken further?
 The issue is that now implicits can behave differently in for comprehensions than outside.
 The committee are concerned about corner cases and would like Scala's features to be consistent
 - it's decided that this needs to be extended to a general pattern, and [@odersky](http://github.com/odersky) is keen on that work being done
-- [@SethTisue](http://github.com/SethTisue) doesn't know what the likelihood of [@som-snytt](http://github.com/som-snytt) taking the rest of this work on - the for comprehension was the only version that he has time for.
+- [@SethTisue](http://github.com/SethTisue) doesn't know what the likelihood of [@som-snytt](http://github.com/som-snytt) taking the rest of this work on - the for comprehension might be the only version that he has time for.
 If he doesn't have time, then hopefully the community will be able to help

 Open question:

-- [@odersky](http://github.com/odersky)in Dotty, want to enforce that every implicit has an explicitly given type because it's very confusing that implicits get lost due to the order of local type inference
+- [@odersky](http://github.com/odersky) in Dotty, want to enforce that every implicit has an explicitly given type because it's very confusing that implicits get lost due to the order of local type inference
-- how will that work in a for?
+- how will that work in a `for`?
 The natural thing would be for an implicit not to have a result type.. will we have to enforce that?

 Actions:

-- [@SethTisue](http://github.com/SethTisue) to post instructions on the SLIP PR on how to use a specific Scala SNAPSHOT so people can try out the current implementation
+- [@SethTisue](http://github.com/SethTisue) to post instructions on the SLIP PR on how to use a specific Scala build so people can try out the current implementation

 ## Implicit enrichment of `scala.util.Either` to support monadic bias